ds2-lab/NotebookOS/setup/manual_aws_ec2_install_instructions.md

 # AWS EC2 Installation Instructions
 The following document provides instructions for manually setting up the environment required to deploy and run NotebookOS on an AWS EC2 virtual machine.

+Special "thank you" to the ASPLOS'26 Artifact Evaluation reviewers for helping to improve the setup/installation documentation and instructions.

 ## Prerequisites

 ### (1) Install Golang